timmcginley/Thesis/README.md

 # Thesis

+So you are thinking aout starting your thesis!
+This is great news, you are about to start on a fantastic journey of discovery.

 The thesis is different from projects you may have done in your studies previously.
 Most importantly this is not:
 * a chronological report on what you have did in the 5 months